 - Chemical sensors require allergen detection

 The emergence of IoT sensors stems from the need of smart products to communicate and translate data so that smart devices can actually be smart.
-If the future of AI requires sensors, platforms such as Sage Senses is expected to be a vital part of this development.
+If the future of AI requires sensors, platforms such as Motion Gestures is expected to be a vital part of this development.
 Many companies are highly anticipating intelligent sensors, especially those creating autonomous vehicles.

 11) Self driving cars by Waymo (followed by several other promising innovations)